Alexa, which headphones do you work best with?

 Cons:

-- Alexa doesn't work with Spotify
+- Alexa still doesn't work with Spotify

 - Expensive

-These feature-packed headphones are equipped with an array of sound options that get a boost with excellent app support.

-Best Value Over-Ear: Jabra Elite 85h
+Best over-ear value: Jabra Elite 85h

-Spec sheets often lack context with any product, but the litany of features Jabra put into these headphones makes them a compelling option, especially for the price.
+Spec sheets often lack context with any product, but the features Jabra put into these headphones make them a compelling option, especially for the price.
 For a company that has staked a claim as one of the industry's best for true wireless earbuds, it's impressive how that transfers over to over-ear headphones.

-The Elite 85h aren't so much a crossover from the company's true wireless earbuds, but the consistency is certainly there.
+The Jabra Elite 85h aren't so much a crossover from the company's true wireless earbuds, but the consistency is certainly there.
 These sound great with most music genres, and it always helps that the Jabra Sound+ app offers some customization through an onboard EQ.
-However, it's the little things that help the cause, whether it's minimal water-resistance, connecting to two devices at once, and effective physical controls.
+However, the little things help the cause, whether minimal water resistance, connecting to two devices at once and adequate physical controls.
 Take the headphones off and audio the pauses.
 Put them back on, and it resumes.
 Again, these little things add up.

 A voice assistant is only as good as how well it hears what you want it to do, and the Elite 85h excel in that regard.
 With eight microphones onboard, the headphones have the kind of redundancy that can keep commands coming in loud and clear.
 This is crucial for Alexa, which can interpret commands in more varied settings.
-You won't be able to tell Spotify what to play, but that seems to be a problem no matter who makes headphones.
+Of course, you won't be able to tell Spotify what to play, but that seems to be a problem no matter who makes headphones.

 All that said, the ANC quality isn't as effective as it is on other models, especially compared to Sony and Bose.
 SmartSound, which is supposed to adapt the sound based on your environment, does OK, and HearThrough, the ambient mode, is suitable.
-One major detail to offset any flaws though is that the headphones last over 30 hours per charge, with USB-C for faster charging.
+One important detail to offset any flaws is that the headphones last over 30 hours per charge, with USB-C for faster charging.

 Pros: